 Her student article, The Centennial Shakeup; Is the National Park Service losing its ability to manage and create Aquatic Preserves?, was selected for publication in the 32nd volume of the Journal of Land Use and Environmental Law.
 Mrs. Gow was also awarded the Book award for receiving the highest grade in the following courses: Tort Law, Environmental Law, Ocean and Coastal Law, Water Law, and Negotiations.

 Throughout her law school career, Mrs. Gow worked with various environmental nonprofits, including Save the Manatee Club, Surfrider Foundation, the Florida Coastal and Ocean Coalition, and Earthjustice, the nonprofit law firm.
 Mrs. Gow also worked in real property and land use matters at Gunster Law Firm, located in Tallahassee, Florida, and worked alongside University professors as a research assistant in the areas of Torts, Tax law, Environmental law, and Administrative law.
 Mrs. Gow graduated Magna Cum Laude, with a certificate in Environmental and Land Use law.

-In her free time, Jessica enjoys playing board games, enjoying Florida’s coast, and going hiking with her husband, Jeramie.
+In her free time, Jessica enjoys playing board games, enjoying Florida’s coast, and going hiking with her husband, Jeramie, and their two dogs.